datopian/portal-data-app-abeelha/src/sea-level-dashboard.md

 const currentSat = satData.find(d => d.year === selectedYear);
 ```

-**Sea Level Rise for Selected Year:** The values below show how much sea levels have increased (in inches) relative to the 1900 baseline, according to each dataset.
+## Sea Level Rise for Selected Year

+The values below show how much sea levels have increased (in inches) relative to the 1900 baseline, according to each dataset.

 <div class="grid grid-cols-3">
   <div class="card">